 What is the interpretation of the “root mean squared error” in your regression model?

 The root mean squared error in the regression model is the pooled standard deviation for mean serum LDL levels across all age groups.
 This is used as an estimate of the within group standard deviation.
 Because this model did not assume homoscedasticity this value is based on the average within group variance.

+Points:1 (-2, it’s not exactly the pooled standard deviation for mean serum LDL levels across all age groups.
+It is the square root of a “weighted” average of the estimated variance in each age group.)

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The intercept gives the estimated mean serum LDL level for newborns (age = 0) as 132.53 mg/dL.
 This estimate is well outside the range of the sample, the youngest subject(s) sampled were 65 years of age.
-Therefore, this estimate has no predictive value and its interpretation is not scientifically relevant, especially as LDL is expected to be quite low in infants.
+Therefore, this estimate has no predictive value and its interpretation is not scientifically relevant,.

+Points:3

 What is the interpretation of the slope?